Rushil Decor's Q1 FY26: Fire, Forex, & a Shocking Loss – Is a Turnaround Imminent?

 Balance Unutilized 120.58

-The company has utilized a significant portion of the INR 930.35 Million received from warrant subscribers.
-The bulk of the deployment is towards growth-oriented projects like the “Jumbo size” laminates manufacturing facility at Mansa and upgrades for existing MDF plants.
-These investments are critical for future revenue and earnings growth, but their gestation periods need to be closely monitored to see when they start contributing meaningfully.
+Out of the INR 930.35 Million received from warrant subscribers, a substantial portion has been deployed towards growth-oriented projects like the “Jumbo size” laminates facility at Mansa and upgrades for existing MDF plants.
+These are largely growth CapEx initiatives, and their successful commissioning and ramp-up are crucial for future revenue and earnings.
+The gestation periods for these new capacities will be vital to watch, as they need to start contributing meaningfully to offset current operational challenges.

 On the financing front: